RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 3. The WeiDu window will pop up.
 Follow the prompt and WeiDu will install the mod on your game.
 This can also reinstall or uninstall the mod.
 4. In the IWD2 folder will appear a new program: IWD2EE.exe.
 Start the game by clicking on it.
 If you start the game via IWD2.exe, the game will not work right.

+If you are using any mods other than IWD2EE, you should also install the IWD2EE mod compatibility patch which comes with IWD2EE.
+Install the patch after IWD2EE and after all other mods.

 Icewind Dale 2: Enhanced Edition is a compilation of tweaks and fixes for Icewind Dale 2, enhancing the game in a variety of ways.
 Classes, spells, items, creatures, and encounters are made more interesting.
 IWD2EE changes over 300 spells and over 1,000 items, and it adds over 90 new spells, almost 200 new items, over 30 new feats, and several NPCs that can join the party.
 The mod fixes many of the big issues with the original Icewind Dale 2: you no longer have to do large amounts of backtracking to complete certain areas, enemies in Heart of Fury Mode are empowered in interesting ways rather than just having lots of HP, and you can revise the experience system so you won't get zero experience for killing enemies late in the game.

 The big changes described above are only applied if you install certain components - Class Revisions, Spell Revisions, Item Revisions and Creature Revisions are the biggest ones.
 But there is also a core component to IWD2EE, which is installed the first time you install any one of IWD2EE's components (even one like the New GUI component that doesn't change gameplay on its own).